Leo Pellegrino: Career

 He is a member of the "brass house" band Too Many Zooz and former member of the Lucky Chops brass band.
 On November 30, 2019, Pellegrino and alto saxophonist Grace Kelly announced a long-term collaboration project known as 2SAXY.
+In the same year he began a similar collaboration named Thundersmack with Michael Wilbur of Moon Hooch.

 Pellegrino is "perhaps best known for his impressive dance moves while performing on the baritone saxophone.
 A number of videos with Pellegrino have gained wide popularity on YouTube, due in equal parts to his playing, dancing, and vibrant hair and dress styles."

 Many videos of Too Many Zooz have gone 'viral' showing the band busking in New York City Subway stations, particularly the always busy Union Square station."
-Too Many Zooz featured on Beyoncé Knowles's 2016 album Lemonade and joined her for a performance of "Daddy Lessons" at the 2016 Country Music Association Awards.
+Too Many Zooz featured on Beyoncé's 2016 album Lemonade and joined her for a performance of "Daddy Lessons" at the 2016 Country Music Association Awards.

 Pellegrino was a guest player with the Metropole Orkest in a 2017 BBC Proms concert on the works of Charles Mingus.
 John Fordham of The Guardian commented on "Pellegrino's hook-punctuated sax playing and busker's line in simultaneous pirouettes, knee-trembles and high kicks [...] by accident or design, the newcomer did emphasise the joyous impulsiveness of an American musical giant often characterised as only a tortured genius."
 Pellegrino performed with Too Many Zooz at Ronnie Scott's Jazz Club in London in November 2017.

 In 2022, Pellegrino contributed to the soundtrack for the film Babylon.

+As of 2015, he was touring as part of Dave Koz's Summer Horns group.